digitaltrails/procno/README.md

 ``Procno`` is a GUI ``procfs`` process stat monitoring tool.
-Procno can can warn of processes consuming excessive CPU or memory by forwarding messages to the desktop as standard *Freedesktop DBUS Notifications* (most linux desktop environments present DBUS Notifications as popup messages). procno's feature set includes:
+Procno can can warn of processes consuming excessive CPU or memory by forwarding messages to the desktop as standard *Freedesktop DBUS Notifications* (most linux desktop environments present DBUS Notifications as popup messages).
+Procno's feature set includes:

  * Procfs stat live-overview of all processes.
    + Overview table with live view.
    + Visual indicators of CPU activity, RSS change, RSS relative size, and UID.
    + Plain-text or regular-expression incremental-search and select.
-   + Click access to mini-readout, cut/paste-able info, send process-signals.
+   + Click access to mini process-details live-readout with copy/paste and send process-signals.
-   + Scroll wheel zoom.
+   + Mouse-wheel zooming of the dot-size (remembered across restarts).
  * Alert forwarding.
    + CPU consumption alert for a set level and duration of CPU activity.
    + Memory consumption alert for sustained growth for a set duration and RSS threashold.